-- Place the cursor in the row or column where you want new rows or columns inserted and right-click.
+- Place the cursor in the row or column where you want new rows or columns to be inserted and right-click.
 On the pop-up menu, select Row > Insert or Column > Insert.
-This will display a dialog where you can select the number of rows or columns to add after or before the selected one. - 2) Set Amount to the number of rows or columns to insert and Position to Before or After.
-Click OK to close the dialog.
+This will display a dialog box where you can select the number of rows or columns to add before or after the selected one. - 2) Set Amount to the number of rows or columns to insert and Position to Before or After.
+Click OK to close the dialog box.